Skip to content

 OAuth uses the standard browser-based Authorization Code + PKCE flow.

 • The access token is silently refreshed on each cx invocation when it is within 30 seconds of expiry.
+The refreshed token set is written back to the same backend.

 • If the refresh token is also expired, cx exits with an actionable message: